 (5) When regulatory changes impose new or revised reporting requirements or calculation methods on an operator or supplier, the monitoring and calculation method must be in place on January 1 of the year in which data is first required to be collected pursuant to the reporting requirements.

 (n) Changes in Ownership or Operational Control.
-If a reporting entity undergoes a change of ownership or operational control, the following requirements apply regarding notifications to ARB and reporting responsibilities.
+If a reporting entity undergoes a change of ownership or operational control, the following requirements apply regarding notifications to CARB and reporting responsibilities.

-(1) ARB Notifications.
-Prior to the change of ownership or operational control, the previous owner or operator of the reporting entity and the new owner or operator of the reporting entity must provide the following information to ARB.
-Required information must be submitted to the ARB email account: ghgreport@arb.ca.gov
+(1) CARB Notifications.
+Prior to the change of ownership or operational control, the previous owner or operator of the reporting entity and the new owner or operator of the reporting entity must provide the following information to CARB.
+Required information must be submitted to CARB email account: ghgreport@arb.ca.gov

-(A) The previous owner or operator must notify ARB via email of the ownership or operational control change including the name of the new owner or operator and the date of the ownership or operational control change.
+(A) The previous owner or operator must notify CARB via email of the ownership or operational control change including the name of the new owner or operator and the date of the ownership or operational control change.

-(B) The new owner or operator must notify ARB via email of the ownership or operational control change, including the following information:
+(B) The new owner or operator must notify CARB via email of the ownership or operational control change, including the following information:

 1. Previous owner or operator;